8bitbuddhist/PixelMaestro-Studio/docsrc/Home.rst

 What is PixelMaestro Studio?
 ----------------------------

-PixelMaestro Studio is a desktop application for managing RGB LEDs, built on the `PixelMaestro library <https://github.com/8bitbuddhist/PixelMaestro/>`_.
+PixelMaestro Studio is an application for controlling RGB LEDs, built on the `PixelMaestro library <https://github.com/8bitbuddhist/PixelMaestro/>`_.
 With PixelMaestro Studio, you can design animations, create dynamic light shows, control lights over USB, and more.

 To get started with PixelMaestro Studio, check out the :doc:`Getting Started <Getting-Started>` guide.
 If you want to learn more about the PixelMaestro library, visit the `PixelMaestro GitHub page <https://github.com/8bitbuddhist/PixelMaestro/>`_ or the :pmdocs:`PixelMaestro documentation <index.html>`.